joshuaned/comp2000_2025_ass1/README.md

 And I finished up the basic game loop with a couple of crops to choose from, it should be quite expandable

 ### How to run my program
 This program was designed in Java 21.
-You can run the program from main.\
+You should use this.\
+To run the program, you can use Visual Studio or any other kind of software capable of running Java projects.\
+The project should be run from Main.java; it must also have access to all the other Java files in src.\
+In Visual Studio Code, you need to have a compiler selected and installed, then you can open Main.java from the explorer and click the run button.\
 Game playing instructions are above ^^^ (under Game outline)

 ## How I utilised Inheritance